-Legally relevant software of measuring instrument/sub-assembly shall be clearly identified with the software version or another token.
+Legally relevant software of a measuring instrument / electronic device / sub-assembly shall be clearly identified with the software version or another token.
 The identification may consist of more than one part but one part shall be only dedicated for the legal purpose.

-The identification shall be inextricably linked to the software itself and shall be presented or printed on command or displayed during operation.
-If a sub-assembly has neither display nor printer, the identification shall be sent via communication interface in order to be displayed/printed on another sub-assembly.
+The identification shall be inextricably linked to the software itself and shall be presented or printed on command or displayed during operation or at start up for a measuring instrument that can be turned off and on again.
+If a sub-assembly/an electronic device has neither display nor printer, the identification shall be sent via communication interface in order to be displayed/printed on another sub-assembly/electronic device.